 Prevention is not solely for any one group to achieve; it is everyone's responsibility.
-We can all work together by investing in the fabric of the community; through exercising inclusivity, inspiring communities, supporting families, providing greater youth provision and increasing the visibility of our officers..
+By investing in the fabric of the community; through exercising inclusivity, inspiring communities, supporting families, and providing greater youth provision and diversionary activities through to increasing the visibility of our officers, we must all work together.
 Our Community Response is designed to do just that.